 Providing a healthier twist on a familiar fundraising model, Golazo gives clubs an opportunity to sell its All Natural Sports Hydration drinks, with participating organizations keeping all profits from the program.
 The award-winning products are made with the best non-GMO ingredients, like coconut water, have 50% less sodium than the leading brands, and were formulated with functionality designed for the pitch.

 “As a soccer mom I am constantly looking for good choices to help my son have fun and play the best he can.
-It’s been a challenge to find healthier alternatives and a brand we can rally around.”
+It’s been a challenge to find healthier alternatives and a brand we can rally around.
+I even use this drink when working out on my vibration plate!”
 Says Alexia Mabrouk, Crossfire soccer mom, “Golazo has stepped forward with their products but most importantly their support to make the game accessible and affordable.
 That makes a big difference to families like ours.”

 This program expands on Golazo’s other initiatives to support the region’s soccer community, including a marquee partnership with the Washington Youth Soccer Association, official drink status of the Seattle Reign and Portland Thorns, and supporting the local chapter of Street Soccer USA that uses the power of soccer to help homeless men and women dramatically transform their lives.